armaan1chl/eth-AVAX/README.md

 ## Usage

-1-Deploy the AssertionExample contract to an Ethereum network of your choice.
+1-Deploy the Module1 contract to an Ethereum network of your choice.

 2-Call the divide() function, providing the dividend and divisor as parameters.